 The Stratford-upon-Avon Canal runs from Birmingham's suburbia to Shakespeare's Stratford in 25 picturesque miles.

-It joins the River Avon at the Bancroft Basin in Stratford-upon-Avon, where a pretty park and waterfront paths are overlooked by the famous Royal Shakespeare Theatre.
-Just outside Stratford, the canal passes through the tiny village of Wilmcote, where you can stop and visit Mary Arden’s house.
+Just before Stratford, the canal passes through the tiny village of Wilmcote, where you can stop and visit Mary Arden’s house.
 The historic half-timbered Tudor farmhouse was home to Shakespeare’s mother before she was married.

 Bancroft Canal Basin, on the Stratford-upon-Avon Canal, lies in the heart of historic Stratford.
 Surrounded by beautiful gardens, it’s easy to miss this hidden gem.

 The Stratford-upon-Avon Canal was promoted by an Act of 1793.
 By the time construction reached Hockley Heath in 1796, most of the money had been spent.
 More was raised, enabling work to start again, and the canal was joined to the Warwick & Birmingham Canal in 1802.
 It was not until 1812 that yet more money was raised and the cutting continued.
 The link to the river Avon at Stratford was completed in 1816.

 As on most canals, the principal traffic was coal.
 Some of this went on from Stratford down the river Avon to Evesham, other across Clopton Bridge and along the Stratford & Moreton tramway, which had opened in 1828.

 In 1845 the Oxford, Worcester & Wolverhampton Railway proposed building a line from Moreton-in-the-Marsh via Stratford to Birmingham.
 It offered to buy the tramway and the canal, an offer which was readily accepted.